vivekpatani/text-summarizer/README.md

 - Create a new database (by default it is called text_summarization).
 - If you for some reason change the default name, change it in script.py as well.

-## How to initiate server
+## How to Initialise server
 - From Project Root - ```python init-server.py```

 ## How to Terminate Server
 - From Project Root - ```python terminate-server.py```

 ## Usage
-- First Initialize Server.
+- First Initialise Server.
 - Please Edit script.py according to your requirements:
 	- Execute - ```script.py``` to give it a run.
 	- To change input, edit ```input/input.txt```